hvaz/crypto-fun/README.md

                         chronological extension: Check infos.py file for
                         options.
 Default value is minute --strategy STRATEGY   Strategy to be tested.
-Options: ['ema', 'stat'] --start START         Index of candle from which to start executing strategy --end END             Index of candle in which to stop executing strategy.
+Options: ['ema', 'stat'] --start START         Index of candle from which to start executing strategy.
+												Default value is 10
+  --end END             Index of candle in which to stop executing strategy.
                         Default value is 950 --calib_proportion CALIB_PROPORTION